DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 85 - 07.30.2026.md

 - Un set a tree on fire.
 - Urwin sees a woman near a secret blood rusted crevice up above and a woman shoots magic at him.
 - We approach the main sentinel as they watch.
+	- Unbalanced.
+Arms bulging.
+Too many muscles.
+Howls with no sound.
+Cannot call anyone.
+	- Snow melts around it's hot feet
+	- Does the Goku Instant Transmission
+	- Silver thread wrapped in between the teeth like braces.
+Blood drips down from muzzle.
+-

 **Next Session**: August 27th
 ### Birthdays